Jamaica

 Ian Fleming’s former home called Goldeneye.

-Bay is where most travelers arrive in Jamaica, which is home to the North
+travelers arrive in Jamaica, which is home to the North Shore airport and

-Jamaica’s second largest city and is Jamaica’s original tourist hotspot.
+largest city and is Jamaica’s original tourist hotspot.

 Montego Bay’s attractions